surifirstpin/Acubi_documentation/Version.5/Dashboard.md

   - To view a specific dashboard, enter the dashboard name in given <b>Search Option.</B>

-  - To view dashboards and reports in List view, Click on <b>List View</b>.
+  - To view dashboards and reports in list view, Click on <b>List View</b>.

   - To view the dashboards and reports in folder view, Click on <b>Folder View.</b>